Skip to content

 What makes a great science news story?
 What about a great essay, blog post, or feature article?
 What do they have in common with a review paper or colloquium, and what are the fundamental differences?
 We will explore these questions with the help of virtual guest speaker Philip Ball – a former physics PhD and editor at Nature, now a leading science journalist and essayist.

 There is a long process from having a great idea to telling a great story.
 In this session, we will take a close look at all of the essential steps: finding the right outlet, pitching a story, working with an editor, controlling the final produce.
 We will also look at self-publishing/blogging, book-writing, podcasting, book-writing and other ways to tell your story.
-With participation by virtual guest speaker Lee Billings.

-Twitter, Instagram, Facebook… you are already out there in some form, so you might as well make the most of it!
-We will pick apart the pros and cons of the different channels, also including YouTube and TikTok (yes, really).
-Rebecca Crocker will include tips on building your own website and social-media structure.
+Twitter, Instagram, Facebook…maybe Quora and Reddit, too.
+You are already out there in some form, so you might as well make the most of it!
+We will pick apart the pros and cons of the different channels, including YouTube and TikTok (yes, really).
+Rebecca Crocker will include tips on brand-building and establishing your media profile.
+Rebecca and Corey will discuss their distinctive social media strategies.

 How to Register